dmytro-iovenko/dmytro-iovenko/README.md

 My passion lies in empowering both myself and fellow engineers to conquer challenges and innovate effortlessly.

-I'm not just a code enthusiast; I'm also captivated by all things frontend.
-Whether it's weaving together stunning UI components or enhancing accessibility and user experience, I find immense joy in the artistry of web development.

-You'll often find me immersed in the world of Java, Spring Boot, React, CSS, and Javascript – those are my happy places, where every line of code feels like a step towards creating something extraordinary.
+You'll often find me immersed in the world of Java, Spring Boot, React, and Typescript – those are my happy places, where every line of code feels like a step towards creating something extraordinary.

 Beyond the realm of coding, I cherish moments with family and friends and relish